 - Life Impact Statement (350 words or less)

 - Short Answer Response (100 words or less for each question)

-- Recommendations (1 Required)
+- Letter of Recommendations (1 Required)

 Review and/or consideration of incomplete applications or late materials is at the discretion of Chas Health.
-If application materials are missing due to circumstances beyond the applicant’s control, the CHAS Health will take that into consideration and make judgment based on the information available.
+If application materials are missing due to circumstances beyond the applicant's control, CHAS Health will take that into consideration and make judgment based on the information available.

 There is no preferred formatting or specific requirements that need to be met.
 However, your submission should include the following information, as applicable: